How does this medication work? What will it do for me?

 Glaucoma or increased pressure within the eye: If you have glaucoma or increased pressure within the eye, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Length of treatment: This medication is used for short-term treatment for up to 14 days.
 Prolonged use of this medication may cause cataracts or glaucoma.
 If this medication is used for 10 days or longer, your doctor will monitor the pressure in your eye regularly.

 If you experience any persistent vision problems while using this medication, contact your doctor immediately.
 If you don't notice an improvement within 2 days of starting treatment, see your doctor.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while using this medication, contact your doctor immediately.

 Breast-feeding: It is not known if loteprednol passes into breast milk.
-If you are a breast-feeding mother and are using this medication, it may affect your baby.
+If you are breast-feeding and using this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.